sarahmeoni/meoni-loft-orbital-challenge/README.md

 ```

 ## AI Usage
-I used AI (Augment) to generate util functions to help validate/parse objects needed in this project.
+I used AI (Augment) to transform my util functions that validate/parse
+objects needed in this project into pydantic validation.
-Augment also helped in creating tests as well as debugging code.
+Augment also helped in creating tests, debugging code, and setting up the
+main and service files.